 Etsy doesn’t require a business license when you sign up as a seller.
 However, you may need it to comply with local laws and regulations for small business owners.
 Consult with your local authorities or a legal professional to ensure compliance.

 The Bottom Line

-Hopefully, my guide has made opening an Etsy shop easier for you.
-Don’t be afraid to start your small business on Etsy today.
+Hopefully, my guide has made opening and running an Etsy shop easier for you.
+Stop hesitating and start your dream your small business on Etsy today.